perfsonar/esmond/docs/config.rst

 Creating the SQL Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The database defined in db_uri needs to be created and loaded with the schema
+The database defined by the sql_db_* directives need to be loaded with the
-in src/sql/esmond.sql.
+schema defined by the django models in esmond/api/models.py.

+python esmond/manage.py syncdb

 Configuring Collection
 ~~~~~~~~~~~~~~~~~~~~~~